 Dalissa McEwen is passionate about education and believes that learning is a lifelong pursuit.
-Her focus on education began when she became a mother, and it grew exponentially as she raised her five children to adulthood.
-During that time, she founded and ran an educational co-op for over 100 families, and had articles on education published in online newspapers.
-She was also the Editor-in-Chief of a local magazine with a focus on art and culture.
-And, she’s worked in the field of social media as a copywriter and social media manager for the past 25 years.
+When unable to find educational resources in her own community, she founded an educational co-op for over 100 families and had articles on education published online.
+Prior to jumping into the field of online education, one of her favorite jobs was working as the Editor-in-Chief of a magazine focused on art, music, and culture.
+She’s also worked in the field of social media for the past 25 years.

 Currently, Dalissa is ALO7’s social media manager and blog editor.
-In her free time, she volunteer teaches art and tutors students at a local center for Latinx immigrants, and she shows her personal artwork in galleries.
+In her free time, she volunteer teaches art at a local center for Latinx immigrants, and she shows her personal artwork in galleries.